 Apart from the above mentioned basic rights, the company has also acted on various issues to promote and facilitate the exercising of shareholders’ rights as follows:

-- The company sends letters of notification to attend shareholders’ meetings to shareholders no less than twenty-one days before the meeting date for 2016 sending it at 10 March,2016.
-Letters contain schedules for dates, times, places and agendas of the meetings,including data regarding topics requiring resolutions at the meeting.
-The information is also posted at the company’s website in Thai and English for at least one month for 2016 it was posted at 26 Febuary,2016 so shareholders are given a sufficient amount of time to study the information accompanying the meeting before receiving information in the form of documents from the company.
+- The company sends letters of notification to attend shareholders’ meetings to shareholders no less than sixteen days before the meeting date for 2017 sending it at 12 April,2017.
+Letters contain schedules for dates, times, places and agendas of the meetings, including data regarding topics requiring resolutions at the meeting.
+The information is also posted at the company’s website in Thai and English for at least one month for 2017 it was posted at 28 March,2017 so shareholders are given a sufficient amount of time to study the information accompanying the meeting before receiving information in the form of documents from the company.

 Agenda 1 Consideration to approve the minutes to the shareholder’s general meeting.
 Agenda 2 Consideration to acknowledge the company’s performance for the previous year.
 Agenda 3 Consideration to approve the company’s financial budget for the accounting cycle for the year ending 31 December of the previous year.
 Agenda 4 Consideration to approve the allocation of profits from operations for the previous year.
 Agenda 5 Consideration of the nomination of replacement directors for directors whose terms of office have expired.
 Agenda 6 Consideration to approve director’s compensation.
 Agenda 7 Consideration of the appointment of auditors and set compensation for the annual audit.
 Agenda 8 Consideration of other matters by giving the shareholders opportunities to inquire about key issues.

 - In the event that a shareholder is unable to attend a meeting, the shareholder may authorize an independent director or an individual to attend the meeting on his/her behalf by using any one of the letters of proxy sent by the company with the meeting invitation.